riptano/astra-portal-getting-started/loadDataIntoAstraDB/README.md

 ```

 ### 3b Generate a token for access _(you can use an existing token if you have one)_
-Now, let's setup the shell.
+Now, let's setup the cli.
 We'll need to get an Astra token ready for this step.
 Tokens are used to securely authenticate and issue commands.

-What's cool is once you pass the token to Astra Shell, it will handle everything else for you.
+What's cool is once you pass the token to Astra CLI, it will handle everything else for you.
 Use the following action to create a token if you don't already have one.

 **Recommended role:** _"Organization Administrator"_